jnozzi/cocoadev.com/SiteContent/General/DrawingOnTextViewInset.markdown

-I have a subclass of [[NSTextView]].
+I have a subclass of General/NSTextView.
 I'd like it to basically draw its own margins so that the user can see those margins, but I'd also like to draw on those margins.
 Currently, when I call [self setTextContainerInset] it works just fine, but any drawing I do (even after I call [super drawRect]) doesn't show up and the inset simply remains the original color.
 Is there any way to draw on the inset, or a better way to impose margins on the text view so that I can draw in them?

 ----

 Read the documentation more carefully.
-You want [[NSTextView]]'s -drawViewBackgroundInRect: method.
+You want General/NSTextView's -drawViewBackgroundInRect: method.

 ----